Skip to content

 Short answers, pulled from the story.

-Wiley-Blackwell serves as the primary publisher on behalf of the Research Society on Alcoholism and the International Society for Biomedical Research on Alcoholism.
-These societies provide the editorial oversight necessary to maintain high scientific standards across all issues.
+Wiley-Blackwell publishes the journal on behalf of two societies: the Research Society on Alcoholism and the International Society for Biomedical Research on Alcoholism.